agentm/project-m36/docs/database_context_functions.markdown

           pure $ ctx { relationVariables = M.insert "testRel" testRel (relationVariables ctx) }
 ```

-The function returns a list of `DatabaseContextFunction`s which adds a relation variable to the current database context.
+The function returns a list of `DatabaseContextFunction`s (just one in this case).
+The function adds a relation variable to the current database context.

 Compile it with GHC: